There are a lot of monitors out there on the market, and each of them is designed with different purposes.

-If you are a casual to the moderate gamer (ergo offline gaming or casual online gaming) and also use your monitor for movies, multimedia and work – this is a great choice.
-If you’re more inclined to use your PC for just hardcore competitive gaming, your better further up this list.
+If you are a casual to moderate gamer (ergo offline gaming or casual online gaming) and also use your monitor for movies, multimedia and work – this is a great choice.
+If you’re more inclined to use your PC for just hardcore competitive gaming, you’re better looking further up this list.

 Do you really need to read this guide?

 For most people, the monitors we’ve included are all fantastic and a basic knowledge of resolution and screen size is all you need to pick what is right for you.

 For those more eager or curious to narrow down what they really want, this guide is a good place to start.

 Here are the factors you need to consider when purchasing your next gaming monitor.